bee5325/golnft/frontend/src/pages/about.md

 You can check your minted boards under page [mint](/mint).

+For detailed instruction of how to mint, check out the [help](/help) page.

 ## Why Arbitrum

 Well the honest answer is because it is cheap.
 I just can't afford the high gas fee required